Planning Your Catholic Wedding

 You may also wish to consider avoiding the busiest wedding months—August, June, July, September, October, and May—in order to have a wider selection of vendors and reception sites, and to get off-season deals.

 You may schedule your wedding for any day of the week, but be aware that you are required to use the readings of the day from the Lectionary for Mass if you choose to have a wedding Mass on a Saturday evening or Sunday; you will not be able to choose your own readings on those days.
-You must also use the readings provided for the day if your wedding coincides with certain solemnities or feast days (follow this link for a complete list).
+You must also use the readings provided for the day if your wedding coincides with certain solemnities or feast days.

 On a more positive note, here are some times and days you might not have considered: